databrickslabs/ucx/docs/content/docs/process/table_migration.md

 This section explains how to migrate Hive metastore data objects to Unity Catalog.
 The table migration process consists of more steps than only a [workflow](#table-migration-workflow), these steps are:

+{{% steps %}}

+### Step 1 - table mapping

-1. [Table mapping](#table-mapping) : Create a file that maps Hive metastore data objects to Unity Catalog locations.
+Create a file that maps Hive metastore data objects to Unity Catalog locations.
+For details, check [table mapping](#table-mapping) section.

-2. [Data access](#data-access) : Setup identities to access table data.
+### Step 2 - data access

+Setup cloud principals to access data in Unity Catalog and during the table migration.
+For details, check [data access](#data-access) section.

+### Step 3 - Create new Unity Catalog resources

-3. [New Unity Catalog resources](#new-unity-catalog-resources) : Create **new** Unity Catalog resources that do not require touching existing Hive metastore resources.
+Create new Unity Catalog resources that do not require touching existing Hive metastore resources.
+For details, check [new Unity Catalog resources](#new-unity-catalog-resources) section.

-4. [Migrate Hive metastore data objects](#migrate-hive-metastore-data-objects) : Migrate Hive metastore data objects to UC.
+### Step 4 - Migrate Hive metastore data objects

+Migrate Hive metastore data objects to Unity Catalog.
+For details, check [migrate Hive metastore data objects](#migrate-hive-metastore-data-objects) section.

+{{% /steps %}}

 ### Table mapping